DeNA/HandyRL/README.md

 ### Step 3: Start workers

 After starting the training server, you can start the workers for data generation and evaluation.
+In HandyRL, (multi-node) multiple workers can connect to the server.

 ```